Red Star (novel): Sequels

 Bogdanov followed the novel with a prequel in 1913, Engineer Menni, which detailed the creation of the communist society on Mars.
 The titular character is a famous ancestor of the namesake Menni who befriends Leonid in Red Star.
 His fame came from running the canal-building projects of earlier centuries on Mars, which happened in Mars's presocialist era.

 In 1924 Bogdanov published a poem entitled "A Martian Stranded on Earth" that was to be the outline for a third novel, but he did not finish it before his death.

 Cultural influences

-Red Star was very influential on Kim Stanley Robinson.
+Red Star was influential on American writer Kim Stanley Robinson.
 His character Arkady Bogdanov, from his Mars Trilogy, is supposed to be a descendant of Alexander Bogdanov.